open-mmlab/OpenPCDet/README.md

 For PointPainting, you have to first produce segmentation results yourself.
 We used [HRNet](https://github.com/HRNet/HRNet-Semantic-Segmentation) trained on CityScapes to generate segmentation masks.

-Performances on the validation split (trained on the training split):
+Reproduced results on the validation split (trained on the training split):

 | Method        | Vehicle | Pedestrian | Cyclist | mAP   |
 | :-------------: | :-------: | :----------: | :-------: | :-----: |